 “We talked about this at lunch, guys,” Hermione piped in, her hands wringing together nervously as they opened the door to Professor Slughorn’s classroom.
 “We studied the ingredients over and over again…everything will work out perfectly...”

 Harry and Ron exchanged smiles as they took their seats.
 As they did so, Professor Slughorn entered the dingy classroom and waved his wand at the blackboard.

 “There are your instructions.
-This potion will count as one fourth of your grade for the term.
+This potion will count as one fifth of your grade for the term.
 Good luck.”
 He took a seat behind his desk, and the scrambling began.